Home » NEET Coaching » Top Career Options After NEET: 11 Best Courses and Careers to Consider

 Scope

 Employment in hospitals, sports facilities, or as private physiotherapists.
-With the rising importance of physical fitness and recovery therapies, BPT professionals are increasingly sought after in sports teams, fitness centers, and rehabilitation clinics.
+With the rising importance of physical fitness and recovery therapies, BPT professionals are increasingly sought after in sports teams, fitness centres, and rehabilitation clinics.

 6. B.Sc Nursing